tomkelly111/Snap-Call-Coaching/README.md

 JAVASCRIPT - No errors were returned when code was checked with the official [JS Hint validator](https://jshint.com/).

-PYTHON - No errors were shown when code was checked with the Code Institute Python Linter (https://pep8ci.herokuapp.com/) save for 2 errors in settings.py where lines were too long.
+PYTHON - No errors were shown when code was checked with the Code Institute Python Linter (https://pep8ci.herokuapp.com/).

 Accessibility - I confirmed the code used is accessible by using lighthouse in devtools.